RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

 - Network connectivity and cluster FQDN name resolution between all participating clusters
 - [Network time service]({{< relref "/rs/administering/active-active.md#network-time-service-ntp-or-chrony" >}}) listener (ntpd) configured and running on each node in all clusters

-## Creating a CRDB
+## Creating an Active-Active database

 1. To create service accounts, on each participating cluster:

-    1. In your web browser, open the web UI of the cluster that you want to connect to in order to create the CRDB.
+    1. In your web browser, open the web UI of the cluster that you want to connect to in order to create the Active-Active database.
         By default, the address is: `https://<RS_address>:8443`
     1. Go to **settings > team** and click ![Add](/images/rs/icon_add.png#no-click "Add").
     1. Enter the name, email, and password for the user, select the **Admin** role, and click ![Save](/images/rs/icon_save.png#no-click "Save").